 Horses and Swine: The effect of this drug on post-treatment reproductive performance has not been fully documented.
 Swine: Over dosing may lead to a delay in the return to estrus.
 Under dosing may lead to a greater risk of cystic ovaries or failure of estrus suppression.

-1. Pregnant women or women who suspect they are pregnant should not handle this product.
-Women of childbearing age should exercise extreme caution when handling this product.
-Accidental absorption could lead to a disruption of the menstrual cycle or prolongation of pregnancy.
+5. Women of childbearing age should exercise extreme caution when handling this product.
+Accidental absorption could lead to a disruption of the menstrual cycle.

 Store at or below 25°C.

 Ceva Animal Health Inc., 6-1040 Fountain St. N., Cambridge, ON N3E 1A3